97HumzaAli/IT-Labs/Networking-Monitoring-Lab/README.md

 ---

 ### 4. IP Scanning with Windows 10
-- Used an IP scanner tool to verify all live devices in the subnet.
+- Used an Angry IP scanner tool to verify all live devices in the subnet.
 - Cross-checked that the results matched the known topology (Server, Kali, Win10).

 ![IP Scanning](./Screenshots/4.1.png)